chennisden/dotfiles/README.md

 	cd dotfiles

+If you are on a new setup (i.e. nothing is installed), run

+	./setup

-and then run
+and otherwise, run

-	install/master
+	./symlink

+to symlink to your home directory.

-It is likely that you will need to restart for these changes to fully take effect.
+It is likely that you will need to relog for these changes to fully take effect.

 ## What's here?